 In Ryukyu religion, it’s believed that the creator of Okinawa first landed on Kudaka island, and then created the land and people of Okinawa.
 During the Ryukyu kingdom era, the royal family worshiped Kudaka island from Seifa Utaki.

 Seifa Utaki (official English site here) is located in modern-day Nanjo city, the city of heart.
 Why the city of heart?
 Because it’s shaped like a heart.
 Can you see it in your Okinawa map?

 Seifa Utaki was the most sacred place of Ryukyu kingdom because it’s the closest spot on Okinawa’s mainland to the god’s island.
 In the deepest of Seifa Utaki, there is a big rock with a small, naturally formed, circular window with a direct view to Kudaka island.
 The Ryukyu king assigned a priestess (usually his sister) to perform religious rituals at this spot to pray for peace and good harvest.
 In addition to that, the Ryukyu king went to Kudaka island once every 12 years to perform a religious ritual on the island.
 Why once every 12 years?
 Because twelve years is a full circle on the Chinese zodiac calendar.

 The deepest part of Seifa Utaki, the most sacred place of Ryukyu kingdom where the highest ranked priestess used to perform religious rituals.

 On your Okinawa map, there is a hidden image of the Ryukyu priestess praying towards Kudaka island.
 Did you see it?

 I highly recommend you visit Cape Chinen in Nanjo city and Seifa Utaki in Nanjo city.
 Go to the welcome center near Cape Chinen to learn about the religious history of the Ryukyu Kingdom.
-It’s probably unlike anything you have already known about Okinawa.
+It’s probably unlike anything you already know about Okinawa.